 The EU member states regularly provide Eurostat with anonymised quarterly microdata coming from the national surveys.
 EFTA countries send such microdata too: Switzerland, Norway, Iceland and EU candidate countries.
 Microdata enable to build the contents of basic indicators and derived rates which may differ from the long-term practice established in individual countries; there may also be differences in the contents of indicators defined in individual thematic groups in the disseminating system of Eurostat.
-The EU Member States are obliged to send microdata to Eurostat within 90 days after end of the quarter.
-In 2003 Eurostat substantially revised its information system and focused on disseminating comparable data on the trends of economic activity, employment and unemployment in all EU member states.
-The dissemination is especially in a quarterly and annual basis, using the Statistics In Focus edition (SIF).
-Besides the SIF, Eurostat's Multimedia Database is available that provides sizeable datasets focused again on the comparability of Labour Force Survey results for all EU member states.
+The EU Member States are obliged to send microdata to Eurostat by a specified date after end of the quarter.
+Eurostat continually revised its information system and focuses on disseminating comparable data on the trends of economic activity, employment and unemployment in all EU member states.
+The dissemination is especially in a quarterly and annual basis.
+Besides of it, Eurostat's Database is available that provides sizeable datasets focused again on the comparability of Labour Force Survey results for all EU member states.

-The Multimedia Database includes:
+The Eurostat's Database includes: